Goods Classification Services

 For your business, this can mean financial losses, disrupted supply chains, and reputational damage.
 Additionally, a misclassification can lead to legal liabilities if it results in non-compliance with import/export regulations or trade restrictions.

-For these reasons, it can be best to seek Binding Tariff Information (BTI) – also called Advanced Tariff Ruling (ATaR) in the UK – as this is legal confirmation of your goods classification which will protect your trade from misclassification claims.
+For these reasons, it can be best to seek Binding Tariff Information (BTI) – also called Advanced Tariff Ruling (ATaR) in the UK – as this is legal confirmation of your goods classification, which will protect your trade from misclassification claims.

-The Customs Support Group provides goods classification throughout Europe and beyond, helping businesses like yours understand their obligations and safeguard themselves from unexpected costs.
+Customs Support Group provides goods classification throughout Europe and beyond, helping businesses like yours understand their obligations and safeguard themselves from unexpected costs.

 A product should only have one commodity code, and it is clear in many cases which code it should be.
 However, different varieties of the same product or different intended uses can cause interpretation errors when deciding which commodity code is correct.

 When there are many possibilities, it is important to document the reasoning for a code being chosen in case of an audit.
-This is because the same item may attract different tax rates or other obligations with the changing of its classification.
+This is because the same item may attract different tax rates or other obligations with the change of its classification.

 Binding Tariff Information (BTI) is a useful tool for confirming your commodity code.
 It means that the classification of your goods has been signed off by the authorities, protecting you from penalties later.

-The Customs Support Group provides help with goods classification throughout Europe.
+Customs Support Group provides help with goods classification throughout Europe.

 Yes, customs authorities have the right to challenge a goods classification and can determine that it is incorrect.
 This can lead to penalties, a demand for underpaid duties, or additional audits of your processes if it is viewed as willful misclassification.

-Obtaining Binding Tariff Information (BTI) can protect your organisation from claims of misclassification, and provide peace of mind that your duty payments are correct.
+Obtaining Binding Tariff Information (BTI) can protect your organisation from claims of misclassification and provide peace of mind that your duty payments are correct.

 Discover Our Full